CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

     ======================================================
                                    -1.800000000000000e+001

-    --it returns integer values when each date is the last dat of the month SELECT MONTHS_BETWEEN(DATE '2010-6-30', DATE '2008-12-31');
+    --it returns integer values when each date is the last date of the month SELECT MONTHS_BETWEEN(DATE '2010-6-30', DATE '2008-12-31');

      months_between(date '2010-6-30', date '2008-12-31')